Team-1280-Training/Unit-4/README.md

 ```
 It's akin to an if statement that repeatedly runs until its condition is `false`.

+Sometimes, it is useful to have the condition just be `true`; this will make the loop run forever (until some sort of interruption such as an error or break).

 ### >Exercise: Birthday Party
 You work at an arcade and have to prepare a 4-year-old's birthday party.
 They've demanded as many balloons as possible, but not over 6 or they *will* throw a tantrum.
 And because you're also very lazy, you'd rather have a while loop count the balloons for you.